Prime vs Zoom Lenses: Key Differences, Advantages, and When to Use Each

 "Mad Max: Fury Road" (2015) - Capturing Chaos with Prime Lenses

-The Desert Chase Scene - Take that unforgettable desert chase, for instance.
+Take that unforgettable desert chase, for instance.
 The use of a 35mm prime lens was a deliberate choice to lock us into the chaos.
 No zooming in or out, just a fixed perspective that made us feel like we were right there in the dust and fury of it all.
 The result?
 An experience that was as visceral and thrilling as cinema gets.

-"La La Land" (2016) - Romantic Nostalgia with Anamorphic Zoom Lenses.
+"La La Land" (2016) - Romantic Nostalgia with Anamorphic Zoom Lenses

 Switching gears, let's glide into the enchanting world of "La La Land," a love letter to old Hollywood crafted by Damien Chazelle.
 Cinematographer Linus Sandgren's use of anamorphic zoom lenses was nothing short of poetic.